 Oddly, passenger ships on the triangle route (Victoria, Seattle and Vancouver) were charged 25 cents and 1 cent.

-These costs may have been only the coast station charges.
-Eventually additional charges were added for the cost of running the ship station and landline telegraph charges.
+These charges may have been ship station charges only.
+Eventually additional charges were added for the cost of running the coast station and landline telegraph.

 Coast Station